-ARCTIC INTERACTIONS (ArcI) is a strategic research profile of the University of Oulu due to its academic strengths and links with the natural resource community in the Oulu region and in Finland.
+ARCTIC INTERACTIONS (ArcI) is a scientific profile area of the University of Oulu due to its academic strengths and links with the natural resource community in the Oulu region and in Finland.
 The University of Oulu has long traditions in Arctic research in different faculties that is closely grouped into ArcI research themes.

 ArcI objective is to integrate, strengthen and expand Arctic research at the University of Oulu.
 ArcI will launch a fully interdisciplinary, internationally recognised and nationally renowned center of Arctic research in Finland.
 ArcI will train a completely new generation of premier Arctic scientists and educators.
 Our joint efforts will produce new discoveries and cutting-edge research at the boundaries of science where so many of today’s Arctic societal challenges are found.

 Global change & northern environments (ArcI 1).
 Research encompasses physical geography, hydrology, water resources and ecohydrology, aquatic and terrestrial ecology as well as ecosystem processes.
 The research includes studies on geodiversity, permafrost thaw feedbacks, seasonal frost traits, snow dynamics in catchments, peatland hydrology, hydrological fluxes and moisture sources, biodiversity effects on ecosystem resilience and health, trace gas feedbacks, and interactions among organisms within and among trophic levels.
 The research builds on long-term experimental studies, numerical modelling and statistics to analyse past andfuture climate and land use.

 - Earth system sciences, ecohydrology and human societal resiliency